KieranCanter/kierancanter.dev/README.md

 [Tony Alicea](https://anthonyalicea.com/) has a great book entitled [Normal UI](https://tonyalicea.dev/normalui/) that revolves around the concept of _normalization_.
 Derived from "data normalization," Tony frames this principle as relating to the number of screens/pages a user visits from the start to the end of their goal or task.
 If the task takes many screens in which each screen has few actions to carry out, he refers to it as more normalized.
 Conversely, a UI that typically contains many actions across a fewer number of screens is denormalized.
 There is no global better or worse option; the designer has to choose the better approach based on the tasks that users will complete in the software.
 Normalized workflows reduce the amount of information that the user is met with at each stage of their objective while denormalized workflows may be more efficient for experienced users to quickly complete tasks.

-This notion of normalization was the driving force that convinced me to transition from a single page application (SPA) to a multi-page, compartmentalized application.
+This notion of normalization was the driving force that convinced me to transition from a single page application (SPA) to a multipage, compartmentalized application.
 While there aren't any "objectives" for a user to complete through my site per se, locating and accessing the information can be considered the tasks themselves.
 With this idea, I split the site up into pages that matched each section.
-I restricted the page to being unscrollable, and instead would only allow scrolling within the page's content container if it extended past the given height.
+I restricted the page to being non-scrollable, and instead would only allow scrolling within the page's content container if it extended past the given height.
 I like this normalized approach better than the scrolling SPA because it contains and divides the information better than headers and sections would otherwise.
 Users would know exactly how to locate each section immediately without having to scroll and search through other sections to find what they're looking for.

 ### Colors

 Colors play an extremely important part in how the audience visually perceives your content.
 Black and white can emit elegance while vibrant colors are more playful.
 Earth tones come across as more subdued but give off a natural, organic feel.
 Colors are also important for accessibility purposes.
 Designs need to ensure that contrast between opposing colors is high enough such that those with color blindness can still detect differences in overlapping colors.
 Believe it or not, my original color scheme was inspired by [Hyper Shadow](https://sonic.fandom.com/wiki/Super_Shadow) from Sonic.
 I remember being obsessed with the pale gold + burgundy combo while playing the final stage of Sonic Adventure 2: Battle as a kid, and I have loved the pairing ever since.

-While exuberant as part of a videogame character's design, I recognized that this combination would not appear as pleasing if it was plastered on a web page.
+While exuberant as part of a video game character's design, I recognized that this combination would not appear as pleasing if it was plastered on a web page.
 From the start, I knew I wanted to implement a dark mode, so I decided to split the duo of colors up and use them as the accent/highlight colors for each mode.
 I'm a sucker for browns and tans, so I played around until I obtained a darker brown/purple that could be used as the background for the dark mode.
-Using this as a baseline hue, I adjusted the saturation and lightness to obtain a pale purple that I thought would bode well as the light mode background.
+Using this as a baseline hue, I adjusted the saturation and lightness to obtain a pale purple that I thought would fit well as the light mode background.
 From here, I assigned the opposite theme's background color as the hard foreground color and chose a slightly more subdued color as the soft foreground color.
 The hard foreground color is meant to stand out a little more and emphasize certain elements like important words while the soft foreground color is the standard color used for the majority of foreground elements.
 The accent color is used for links, hover effects, and miscellaneous visual flavor (bullet points, active experience indicator, etc.).

 I originally was just going to stick to the light/dark mode themes, but coming across [Mads Hougesen's website](https://mhouge.dk) sparked another idea in my mind.
 I loved the slight injection of popping colors exhibited in the technology labels and hover effects, as well as the functional change in color on every hover of the word "Hi."
 I thought "how bout I keep these two primary modes and add two more 'colorful' modes, one for light and one for dark."
-I eventually settled on the idea to use traditional white/dark grey background's for these new modes.
+I eventually settled on the idea to use traditional white/dark gray background's for these new modes.
 The soft and hard foreground colors would follow the same formula as the "subdued themes," but the accent colors would change on every load and be randomly selected from an assortment of colors that I define.
 I had to carefully select colors such that they appeared bright and vibrant, but they wouldn't clash too much with the background no matter what color was selected.

 This presented design and logic challenges that are explained more in [Technical Challenges & Solutions](#technical-challenges--solutions), but I was determined to make it work.
 As an avid enjoyer of personalization within apps and games, I very much wanted to give the user the option to switch between these four different color themes.
 Ultimately, I chose names for these themes based on the atmosphere I felt they radiated: Plush, Sombre, Brilliant, and Luminous.